AbleDabble/stylo/status/status1.md

 * Sam: Created a reddit developer application to use in praw web scraping corpus generation and started to lay out the framework for implementation.

-* Andy: Created a Twitter developer account that will give me the tokens to pro
+* Andy: Created a Twitter developer account that will give me the tokens to properly access the Twitter API.
+Started working on python and Tweepy integration in version 3.8.
+Attended zoom meetings For project discussion.
 * William: Research methods for authorship profiling, and the use of an embedding space as classification method when dealing with large amounts of data.